 Transparify have recognized our commitment to accountability and transparency in their global rating f the financial transparency of major think tanks.
 For the third consecutive year it awarded IDS the highest five-star transparency rating.

 How we are governed

 As an independent charity, IDS is governed by a Board of Trustees, who are responsible for agreeing our overall strategy, setting policy, monitoring performance and promoting the interests of the Institute.

 Our Board of Trustees consists of people from UK and overseas organisations with expertise in international development, research and policy.
 It includes two staff trustees and one trustee nominated by IDS alumni.
-The Board’s Nominations Committee consults widely about membership and aims to appoint according to a range of expertise and characteristics that support and reflect the Institute’s work.
+The Board’s Nominations and Governance Committee consults widely about membership and aims to appoint according to a range of expertise and characteristics that support and reflect the Institute’s work.

 The Board meets three times a year, in March, July and December, and IDS’ Director of Strategic Operations serves as Company Secretary.
 See our current Board of Trustees.

 Strategic Leadership Group